joaohudson/minicalc-compiler/README.md

 - Build the project with build.bat script

-- Run the project:
+- Run the project with the command:
-./minicalc fonte.mc
+"./minicalc fonte.mc" or "minicalc fonte.mc"